herijuache/tribute-page/README.md

 # Tribute Page
 This tribute page is an intro project to HTML and CSS.
-I chose Walt Disney because I liked his quote:
+I chose Walt E. Disney because I found the following quote to be inspiring:
 > The way to get started is to quit talking and begin doing.

 ## Requirements